ryanallen/designDoc/docs/exploration.md

 What needs to be understood from this study?

 **Users**
-Who might be using this part of the experience, service, app, or site?
+Who might be using this part of the product, experience, service, app, site, etc?

 **Goals**
 What specific questions need answers?